cristianoliveira/awesome4girls/api/spec/fixtures/README.md

 ### Jobs
   - [Outreach Program for Women](https://www.gnome.org/opw/): Outreach Program for Women has been helping women (cis and trans), trans men, and genderqueer people get involved in free and open source software.
 It provided a supportive community for beginning to contribute any time throughout the year and offered focused internship opportunities twice a year with a number of free software organizations.

-  - [Women in Tech](http://www.womenintechnology.co.uk/): Women in Technology is a commercial organisation committed to assisting suitably qualified and experienced women in their search for career opportunities in information technology.
+  - [Women in Tech](http://www.womenintechnology.co.uk/): Women in Technology is a commercial organization committed to assisting suitably qualified and experienced women in their search for career opportunities in information technology.

   - [PowerToFly](https://www.powertofly.com/): Connecting women with jobs that actually lead to work-life balance.
 Specializing on the remote work for women.
 In addition to job board it contains information about time-management, self-efficacy etc.